 About scarlet fever

-Scarlet fever is a complication that can happen when a child has an infection caused by the bacteria Streptococcus pyogens (group A strep).
-It’s usually a throat infection, but it can sometimes be a skin infection.
-Scarlet fever symptoms develop when the bacteria release toxins that spread through the child’s body.
+Scarlet fever is a complication that can happen when a child has a throat or skin infection caused by the bacteria Streptococcus pyogenes (group A strep).
+This bacteria can release toxins that spread through the child’s body and cause scarlet fever symptoms.

 Group A strep bacteria can spread from person to person through sneezing, coughing or touching the sores of someone with a skin infection.